agoose77/gennaker-tools/README.md

 [![Github Actions Status](/workflows/Build/badge.svg)](/actions/workflows/build.yml)

-A JupyterLab extension to provide a `restart-and-run-to-selected` command variant that clears non-executed cell outputs.
+A series of JupyterLab and Jupyter Server extensions to power the gennaker project.

 ## Requirements